Facebook Pixel

 Remember to take your time and take a break if you feel you or your cat becoming stressed.

-Giving medication to your cat can be an intimidating task, but with some patience and proper instruction you can learn how to it.
+Giving medication to your cat can be an intimidating task, but with some patience and proper instruction, you can learn how to do it.
 Here are a few tips and tricks that can help you:

 1. Ask your veterinarian to show you how to give your cat the medication.